 Even if accused, investigated, charged, tried, and finally acquitted of all charges, the stain of the words “sexual offense” and “sex offender” (even merely accused) stay with you for years and quite possibly will never go away.
 If you are facing this situation, you must contact an experienced sexual offense legal team in Philadelphia, PA.

-What Are the Penalties for Various Sexual Offenses in Pennsylvania?
+What Are the Penalties for Sexual Offenses in Pennsylvania?

 The penalties for each offense depend first on their designation as either a misdemeanor or a felony.
 In addition, it depends on the particular circumstances of the offense.
-Perhaps most disturbing of all is how many cases are prosecuted successfully on fairly thin evidence.
+Perhaps most disturbing of all is how many cases are prosecuted successfully on fairly weak evidence of allegations of rape.

 If charged and convicted of the above sexual offenses, what will happen?
 Below we have detailed some examples of how sex offense convictions are classified and how they are typically sentenced: